 Work it right, and you can bake a Michigan-apple strudel for your holiday breakfast.
-For the complete how-to on how to emulate a pioneer fruit cellar we checked in with Richard Friske, owner of Friske Orchards in Atwood, and Betsy King of King Orchards in Central Lake.
+For the complete how-to on how to emulate a pioneer fruit cellar, we checked in with Richard Friske of Friske Orchards in Atwood, and Betsy King of King Orchards in Central Lake.
 Here’s how to store apples all winter long.

 How to Store Northern Michigan Apples

 - To ensure successful winter storage, start with apples that keep well.
-Late-ripening varieties (those harvested in October) usually do best and include Red Delicious, Ida Red, Winesap, Crispin, Stayman, Rome, Northern Spy and Turvley.
-One exception to this is the Honeycrisp, an early-season apple that will keep crunch and juiciness.
+Late-ripening varieties (those harvested in October) usually do best and include Red Delicious, Ida Red, Winesap, Crispin, Stayman, Rome, Northern Spy, and Turvley.
+One exception to only storing late-ripening apples is the Honeycrisp, an early-season apple that will keep crunch and juiciness when stored properly.

 - Separate the apples by size.
 Eat large apples first—they don’t store as well as smaller fruit.